Lorti/manu.ninja/_posts/2016-07-31-simple-electron-gui-wrapper-for-a-command-line-utility.md

 At [karriere.at](http://www.karriere.at/) we experimented with sprite animations as an alternative to animating SVGs with CSS.
 This way we can shift a bit of workload from the programmers to the designers, while also giving the designers much more creative freedom.

-One of my colleagues created a bell animation in After Effects and we then searched the web for a tool that would allow her to create a CSS sprite animation, which we didn't find.
+One of my colleagues, [Daniela Schmid](https://twitter.com/schmidxdaniela), created a bell animation in After Effects and we then searched the web for a tool that would allow her to create a CSS sprite animation, which we didn't find.
 Most of the tools were concerned with packing icons for traditional icon sprites.

 <p id="bell"></p>